appveyor/website/src/docs/notifications.md

 ## Build status in tray - Catlight

-[Catlight](https://catlight.io) is a free application that runs on Windows and OS X. It shows current status of AppVeyor builds in tray (or menu bar on OS X).
+[Catlight](https://catlight.io) is an application that runs on Windows and OS X. It shows current status of AppVeyor builds in tray (or menu bar on OS X).
 In addition, it will show a toaster notification when a build starts or completes.
+Usage requires a monthly subscription, except for open source projects.

 ![catlight-build-started-notification](/assets/img/docs/notifications/catlight-build-started-notification.png)